 Today, I am going into the office, I live only 20 minutes’ walk away, I could get there by bus faster, but I do like my morning walks.

 I arrive just before 8am and the first thing I like to do is turn on all the systems I know I will need throughout the day.
-As the system is loading, I get a cup of coffee to drink while I catch up with my colleagues while sorting emails and messages.
+As the system is loading, I get a cup of coffee to drink as I catch up with my colleagues.

 We talk about all kinds of topics; I get along really well with my team even though there are people of all ages and backgrounds.
 We most often talk about sports, family, travelling, especially recommendations for travel destinations.
-As I am also still a university student, we often talk about my university which is the same university quite a few of my colleagues also attended.
 My team is more like a family rather than a group of co-workers so everyone can talk about everything to anyone.

 8:00